Cleveland Shooter: Police hunt man who allegedly shared stranger's killing on Facebook

-Police in Cleveland are searching for Steve Stephens, who is suspected of broadcasting the killing of an elderly man on Facebook, NBC reported.
+Police in Cleveland are searching for Steve Stephens, who is suspected of broadcasting the killing of an elderly man on Facebook, WRC reported.

 According to NBC, in the comments section of the video, Stephens posted that he had killed 15 other people, though say they are not currently aware of any other victims.